lirsacc/py-gql/docs/usage/getting-started.rst

 While the GraphQL field arguments are passed as keyword arguments.

 We haven't implemented any resolver for the field on the ``Character`` type.
-That is because the default behaviour is to look up field of dictionaries and objects which is sufficient here.
+That is because the default behavior is to look up field of dictionaries and objects which is sufficient here.